 SGM 5124 Creative Problem Solving (1.5)*

 EMGT 5632 New Product Development (3) °

 EMGT 5636 Lean Six-Sigma and the Science of Improvement (3) °

 EMGT 5635 Financial Management for Technologists (1.5) °

 NOTE: * Fox course; ° Engineering Course

 Students can choose from a number of different elective courses, such as: Managing Strategic Alliances: Competing through Collaborations, Managing Knowledge Networks, Corporate Strategy: Managing Diversified Firms, and Strategy Implementation: Designing Organizations for Success.

-• an undergraduate degree in science, technology, or engineering from an ABET-accredited or equivalent institution.
+- To enable focus in the coursework, an undergraduate degree in science, technology, or engineering from an ABET-accredited or equivalent institution is required.
 Students with an undergraduate degree in a related field may also be considered, though they may require some prerequisite coursework.

 - For applicants whose native language is not English, the TOEFL or IELTS exam is required with the following minimum scores: 79 on the internet-based TOEFL OR a 6.5 on the academic version of the IELTS.